 Instructions for use

-If the dimensions and minimum margin produce an image that does not reach one or more edges of the final cropped dimensions, an alert is added to the log file.
-Use this information to find images that need content-aware fill added either prior to or after cropping.
+If the dimensions and minimum margin produce an image that does not reach one or more edges of the final cropped dimensions, content-aware cropping is used to complete the missing image area, and an alert is added to the log file.
+Use this information to inspect images that use content-aware fill, to confirm the results.

 The script depends on the accuracy of Photoshop’s Select Subject feature, which works well in most cases, but isn’t perfect 100% of the time.
 At a minimum, the user should open Bridge and scan through thumbnails of cropped images to ensure the results are satisfactory.
 For any images that crop improperly, open in Photoshop and crop manually.

 Active image — processes the image that is currently open and the top-most window if multiple images are open.
 When this option is selected, the section Output is disabled.
 The active image is cropped but not flattened, and the image is resampled if the option is selected, but options in the section Output are ignored.
 It is up to the user to perform additional transformations if needed and Save As the cropped version of the image in the desired format.
 A revised file name should be used to preserve the original un-cropped version of the image.